• twitter-icon

 ITC Rules on Capital Goods under GST

-After the implementation of GST, it was significant to the under various provision regarding the ITC availability in the matter of sale and purchase of capital goods under GST regime.
-Here we have taken consideration of various provisions mentioned in the CGST and IGST rulebook of GST and sections mentioned thereafter.
+After the implementation of GST, it was significant to the under various provisions regarding the ITC availability in the matter of the sale and purchase of capital goods under the GST regime.
+Here we have taken into consideration various provisions mentioned in the CGST and IGST rulebook of GST and sections mentioned thereafter.

 ITC Rules on Sale of Capital Goods under GST with Example